-Maximum Residual Disinfection Level Goal - The "Level" (MRDLG) of a drinking water disinfectant below which there is no known or use of disinfectants to control microbial contaminants
+Maximum Residual Disinfection Level Goal - The "Level" (MRDLG) of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants

-Locational Running Annual Average (LRAA) - The average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar guarters under the Stage 2 Disinfectants and Disinfection Byproducts Rule.
+Locational Running Annual Average (LRAA) - The average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters under the Stage 2 Disinfectants and Disinfection By-products Rule.